ECS-CS/TechStars/Capstone.md

 let status = document.getElementById('status');
 ```

-# Capstone Project Development
+# CAPSTONE PROJECT DEVELOPMENT

+Full disclosure: I know there are pieces of code you don't understand.
+Truthfully, explaining everything at this point may make you more confused.

+🤦🏾‍🤬😶🤓

 # STEP 1

-1. This example below, will select all the HTML elements with a class of `.box` and store it in a variable named `boxes`.
+1. This example below, will select all the HTML elements with a class of `.box` and store them in a variable named `boxes`.
 2. We select the `status` element by its id and store it in a variable named `status`.

 ```javascript